 Two different modes of recordings, namely differential and referential, are used.
 In the differential mode the two inputs to each differential amplifier are from two electrodes.
-In the referential mode, on the other hand, one or two reference electrodes are used.
+In referential mode, on the other hand, one or two reference electrodes are used.
 Several different reference electrode placements can be found in the literature.
-Physical references can be used as vertex (C_z) , linked-ears, linked-mastoids, ipsilateral ear, contralateral ear, C_7 , bipolar references, and tip of the nose [28].
-There are also reference-free recording techniques, which actually use a common average reference.
+Physical references can be used as vertex (C_z), linked-ears, linked-mastoids, ipsilateral ear, contralateral ear, C_7 , bipolar references, and tip of the nose [32].
+There are also reference-free recording techniques which actually use a common average reference.
 The choice of reference may produce topographic distortion if the reference is not relatively neutral.
-In modern instrumentation, however, the choice of a reference does not play an important role in the measurement [41].
-In such systems other references such as FP_z , hand, or leg electrodes may be used [42].
+In modern instrumentation, however, the choice of a reference does not play an important role in the measurement [46].
+In such systems other references such as FP_z, hand, or leg electrodes may be used [47].
 The overall setting includes the active electrodes and the references.

-In another similar setting, called the Maudsley electrode positioning system, the conventional 10-20 system has been modified to capture better the signals from epileptic foci in epileptic seizure recordings.
-The only difference between this system and the 10-20 conventional system is that the outer electrodes are slightly lowered to enable better capturing of the required signals.
-The advantage of this system over the conventional one is that it provides a more extensive coverage of the lower part of the cerebral convexity, increasing the sensitivity for the recording from basal subtemporal structures [43].
-Other deviations from the international 10-20 system as used by researchers are found in References [44] and [45].
+In another similar setting called the Maudsley electrode positioning system the conventional 10-20 system has been modified to better capture the signals from epileptic foci in epileptic seizure recordings.
+The only difference between this system and the 10-20 conventional system is that the outer electrodes are slightly lowered to enable better capturing of the medial temporal seizure signals.
+The advantage of this system over the conventional one is that it provides a more extensive coverage of the lower part of the cerebral convexity, increasing the sensitivity for the recording from basal sub-temporal structures [48].
+Other deviations from the international 10-20 system as used by researchers are found in [49, 50].